tolstenko/coolify-documentation/docs/coolify/installation.md

 Why is this complicated command instead of just a `docker compose up?`

 Coolify needs to be started inside docker's namespace.

-In short, it is necessary for the auto-update process.
+> In short, it is necessary for the auto-update process.

-## Change configuration of a running instance
+## Change Configuration

 You can always execute the installation script with different options to reconfigure Coolify.